sureshvv/django-googlecloud-storage/README.md

 Credits
 -------

+In historical order:

     Christos Kopanos (@ckopanos) - original work using an older version of the google client libs Richard Caceres (@rchrd2) - packaged the original into python module Suresh V(@sureshvv) - used the new google-cloud package and namespace packages